BangerTech/mole/README.md

 - Inspired by various database management tools
 - Uses React and Material UI for the frontend
 - Powered by Python for database synchronization
+- Node.js Express for authentication and email services